 Anita Larson came to work for the association in March 2002.
 Her responsibilities with ASFPM include:

 JEFF STONE, CFM

-PROJECT MANAGER, SCIENCE SERVICES
+SENIOR PROJECT MANAGER, FLOOD SCIENCE CENTER

 Jeff Stone joined ASFPM in November 2007 as a Project Manager and Geographic Information System (GIS) Coordinator.
 As part of the Science Services Program at ASFPM, he manages research and outreach projects that focus on informing flood policy through science.
 Projects include, but are not limited to evaluating FEMA's HAZUS-MH software; research of the legal, practical and technological issues related to digital flood hazard data; and assessing and communicating effective GIS tools and applications for locating, storing, analyzing, and reporting flood hazard data.